bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 	Hello PHP

 Notice that the script above starts with **<?php**.
 We call this an opening PHP tag.
 It's a lot like an opening HTML tag.
 This tag tells your webserver that what follows is now going to be interpreted as PHP.
 On the last line, we close the PHP tag which tells the server to switch back to HTML.
-The midde line, we use a command called **echo**, which is a PHP function to print something to the screen.
+The middle line, we use a command called **echo**, which is a PHP function to print something to the screen.
 We put what we want to print between quotes, so that there is no confusion on what to print.
 Also notice we end each command with a **;**.
 This tells PHP that we are done with that command and there is no more code on that line to process.

 ## Example of mixing PHP and HTML together
 One of the more powerful concepts with this approach is that you can mix HTML and PHP together in one file.